Belmont Desalination Plant

 As one of the few water source options not dependent on rainfall, desalination was identified in the 2022 Lower Hunter Water Security Plan as a key action to help us to continue to support our customers and communities with a safe and reliable water source regardless of changes in weather or climate.

-We recently submitted a Modification Report to the NSW Department of Planning, Housing and Infrastructure (DPHI) seeking approval to build and operate a permanent desalination plant at Belmont.
+In January 2024 we submitted a Modification Report to the NSW Department of Planning, Housing and Infrastructure (DPHI) seeking approval to build and operate a permanent desalination plant at Belmont.
 The Modification Report was on public exhibition during January and February 2024.
 Feedback received during the exhibition was considered and addressed in a Submissions Report.
 A full copy of the EIS Modification Report and the Submissions Report can be downloaded from the NSW Government’s Major Projects website.

 To support the desalination project, two new water mains also need to be constructed to distribute the treated water from the plant to our customers and network.
 More information about these water mains can be found on the Belmont Water Mains project page.